 What you will learn

-The Accounting major is designed to provide you with the general, business, and accounting knowledge necessary for you to succeed as a professional accountant.
-Since accounting is a dynamic field, you will learn how to keep your knowledge up-to-date so you can continue to grow throughout your professional careers.
+The Accounting major is designed to provide students with the general, business and accounting knowledge necessary for them to succeed as professional accountants.
+Since accounting is a dynamic field, all accounting majors will learn how to keep their knowledge up-to-date so they can continue to grow throughout their professional careers.

 You will acquire the communication, computer, and interpersonal skills necessary to successfully resolve complex problems in unstructured settings.
 You will also benefit from participation in activities such as the Volunteer Tax Program where fourth year accounting students volunteer their time to prepare tax returns for seniors and people with disabilities.

 All first year commerce students will take a common set of classes before entering a specialization, such as accounting, in their second year.

 |COMM 211.3||Human Resource Management|